Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Start by creating a Google account meant for all business activities.
 You may use your existing Google account, but we’d recommend using a separate account to keep things simple.

 You will find a drop-down list for the latter by clicking the “create account” tab and choosing the “to manage my business” option.
-Fill in the required details, such as your name, address, phone number, etc., to complete setting up the new account.
+Fill in the required details, such as name, address, phone number, etc., to complete setting up the new account.

 Otherwise, head to google.com/business and click on “manage now.”